ajcwebdev/autoshow/README.md

   - `together.ts`: Integrates Together's open source models
   - `groq.ts`: Integrates Groq's open source models
   - `prompt.ts`: Defines the prompt structure for summarization and chapter generation

-- Web Interface (`web`) and Server (`server`)
-  - Web interface built with React and Vite
-  - Node.js server that handles backend operations for the web interface
-  - *Note: Just a proof of concept, very little functionality built at this point.
-Expect these to catch up with the CLI starting in Q4 2024*

 ## Contributors